FullStackkDev/ParticleMeshThreeJS-R3F-R3D/README.md

 # 3D-Partical-Mesh-3JS-R3F-R3D

-A product configurator made using ThreeJS, React-Three-Fiber and React-Three-Drei
+A 3D particle mesh with a logo in the middle made using Blender, Adobe Substance, ThreeJS, React-Three-Fiber and React-Three-Drei

 ## To install dependencies